tumblr/colossus/README.md

 Full documentation can be found here : http://tumblr.github.io/colossus

+For general discussion and Q&A, check out the [Google Group](https://groups.google.com/forum/#!forum/colossus-users).

 Here's an overview of what you can find in this repo

 * `colossus` : The framework